Boil Water Advisory

 Boil Water Advisory Tips:

-- Throw away ice made during the time the Advisory (freezing does not killl bacteria).
+- Throw away ice made during the time of the Advisory (freezing does not kill bacteria).

 - Flush the piping inside your home or business once an advisory has been lifted by running all cold water faucets in your home for five minutes, flush automatic ice makers by making and discarding several batches of ice, and run drinking water fountains for five minutes.